tonarino/tapo-power-monitor/README.md

 - Download the TP-Link Tapo App from appstore of your choice. ([iOS, MacOS](https://itunes.apple.com/app/id1472718009) or [Android](https://play.google.com/store/apps/details?id=com.tplink.iot))
 - Login to your TP-link account.
 Tonari credentials can be found in our password repository.
 - Pair the plug with the account.
-- Disable firmware auto-update in the device settings unless you find with your device to be spuriously power-cycled.
+- Disable firmware auto-update in the device settings unless you're fine with your device to be spuriously power-cycled.

 ## Usage